StandardTouch/sundus_ai_backend/docs/pinecone/DATA_STRUCTURES.md

 | `warranty` | Warranty & support | Warranty terms, support contact |
 | `general` | General questions | About us, contact info, business hours |

 **Note:** These are examples only.
-You can use any category name that makes sense for your business.
+You can use any category name that makes sense for your business, but **always use English** regardless of the FAQ's language.

 ---